Phosphate supplements for low phosphate levels

 What if I give too much?

 You are unlikely to cause harm if you give your child an extra dose of phosphate by mistake.
-If you think you may have given them too much, contact your doctor or NHS Direct (0845 4647 iin England and Wales; 08454 24 24 24 in Scotland) for advice.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (call 111 in England and Scotland; 111 or 0845 4647 in parts of Wales).
 Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?